A class of nonlinear optimisation and applications: Examples and applications

 where $I(u,v)$ is in \eqref{2029b}, and the constraint $\phi$ is in \eqref{2030b}.
 Moreover, $\rho=e^u$ is a solution of the reflector problem with given densities $(\Omega, f)$ and $(\Omega^*, g)$.
-(Note that the solutions need to be understood as generalized solutions.) \end{corollary}
+(Note that the solutions need to be understood as generalised solutions.) \end{corollary}

 By directly applying the formula \eqref{2pde}, we also obtain the PDE in the near field case \cite{Liu}, which was previously obtained by Karakhanyan and Wang in \cite{KW}.
 Assume that $\Omega^*$ is given implicitly by